teoguso/inthemood/README.md

 Can we improve the driving experience by analysing what is going on inside a car?

-Our idea is that if wecan detect the type of mood/ambiance at a given moment, we can help the driver and the passengers, improving their travel experience.
+Our idea is that if we can detect the type of mood/ambiance at a given moment, we can help the driver and the passengers, improving their travel experience.